HubiBoar/HubiBoar/Docs/Resume.md

 - I'm currently learning Microservices Architecture and Kubernetes.
 - I'm learning other cloud providers such as AWS and GCP.
 - I have been learning frontend technologies for a while, now focusing on HTMX.
+- I'm reading Domain Driven Design from Eric Evans book as well Refactoring from Martin Fowler.